SciViews/svBase/README.md

 R should install all required dependencies automatically, and then it should compile and install {svBase}.

-Latest devel version of {svBase} (source + Windows binaries for the latest stable version of R at the time of compilation) is also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/svBase/build/artifacts).

 ## Further explore {svBase}

 You can get further help about this package this way: Make the {svBase} package available in your R session: